Quickstart Guide

 This quickstart guide will help you set up and make calls on the Klaytn network using the Liquify Gateway endpoints.

-Ensure you with the Klaytn network enabled.
+Ensure you have an API key with the Klaytn network enabled.

 Run the following command in your terminal.
 This command will retrieve the latest block number from the Klaytn network.